-The module introduces students to those disciplines, theories, issues and techniques in the social sciences that are relevant to the understanding of tourism in a broad social context.
+The module introduces you to the disciplines, theories, issues and techniques in the social sciences that are relevant to the understanding of tourism in a broad social context.
 This includes the areas of sociology, psychology, political economy, economics, anthropology, politics and environmental studies.
 It also aims to show how these disciplines inform debates within tourism with particular emphasis upon the examination of the impact of tourism.
-A key aim is to demonstrate to students that an understanding of the social side of tourism is not a supplement to the business approach, but is essential to the successful operation of this sector.
+A key aim is to demonstrate that an understanding of the social side of tourism is not a supplement to the business approach, but is essential to the successful operation of this sector.

-This module aims to introduce Mandarin Chinese to students with little or no previous knowledge of the language.
-It forms students' basic literacy skills in reading authentic Chinese texts and writing simplified Chinese characters and develops students' understanding of contemporary Chinese societies and business-related cultures.
+This module aims to introduce Mandarin Chinese to those with little or no previous knowledge of the language.
+It forms your basic literacy skills in reading authentic Chinese texts and writing simplified Chinese characters and develops your understanding of contemporary Chinese societies and business-related cultures.

-This module aims to introduce Mandarin to students with little or no previous knowledge of the language.
-It aims to form basic skills in listening to and speaking Mandarin and develop students' understanding of contemporary Chinese societies and business-related cultures.
+This module aims to introduce Mandarin to those with little or no previous knowledge of the language.
+It aims to form basic skills in listening to and speaking Mandarin and develop your understanding of contemporary Chinese societies and business-related cultures.

 This module aims to examine and analyse the theories and practices of tourism management.
-It explores the functions of management within the context of the tourism industry and examines management issues involved in different sectors of the tourism business.
-This module also aims to assist students in developing their professional skills and entrepreneurial skills in this dynamic industry such as creativity, communication, problem-solving, teamwork, project management, research and logical reasoning through planning and developing a day-tour itinerary.
+You will explore the functions of management within the context of the tourism industry and examine management issues involved in different sectors of the tourism business.
+This module also aims to assist you in developing your professional skills and entrepreneurial skills in this dynamic industry such as creativity, communication, problem-solving, teamwork, project management, research and logical reasoning through planning and developing a day-tour itinerary.

 This module aims to develop critical awareness of the range of appropriate quantitative and qualitative research methodologies available, and the underlying philosophical and ethical principles of research in the context of tourism.
-It will also develop a student's ability to relate theoretical material to real world case study material making clear the links between theory, method and data.
-In addition, the module will develop students' key employability skills.
+You will develop your ability to relate theoretical material to real world case study material making clear the links between theory, method and data.
+In addition, you will develop your key employability skills.

-This module has two aims, firstly, to provide students with knowledge and understanding of key mainstream marketing and tourism specific consumer behaviour theories and models, and secondly, to develop students' skills in researching and analysing tourist behaviour.
-Tourist behaviour and decision making before and during tourist trips will be explored including but not confined to: visitor attractions; events; weekend breaks; mass tourism; and specialist holidays.
+This module has two aims.
+Firstly, to provide you with the knowledge and understanding of key mainstream marketing and tourism specific consumer behaviour theories and models.
+Secondly, you will develop skills in researching and analysing tourist behaviour.
+Tourist behaviour and decision making before and during tourist trips will be explored including but not confined to visitor attractions, events, weekend breaks, mass tourism, and specialist holidays.

-This module aims to build upon and extend students' ability to listen, speak, read and write Mandarin Chinese in business contexts, and to promote an understanding of Chinese culture, in general and in the business world.
-Students will analyse the main types of business communications in order to appreciate relevant specialised vocabularies and underlying cultural assumptions.
+This module aims to build upon and extend your ability to listen, speak, read and write Mandarin Chinese in business contexts, and to promote an understanding of Chinese culture, in general and in the business world.
+You will analyse the main types of business communications in order to appreciate relevant specialised vocabularies and underlying cultural assumptions.